-Helping young migrant learners in the United Kingdom to access learning and to engage positively in schools, in the community and in society.
+The EAL Nexus website, launched in 2014, is designed to help learners who speak English as an additional language to access learning and positively engage in schools, in the community and in society.